 University officials (supervisors and faculty) are charged by state and federal laws and UC policy to provide a learning and/or work environment that is free of harassment, and to assist those who report harassing conduct to them.
-University officials are required under UCB policy to seek guidance from the Director of the Office for the Prevention of Harassment and Discrimination/Title IX Officer, Denise Oldham (ask_ophd@berkeley.edu), before responding to reports of harassment that come to his/her attention.
+University officials are required under UCB policy to seek guidance from the Director of the Office for the Prevention of Harassment and Discrimination/Title IX Officer bbefore responding to reports of harassment that come to his/her attention.